lpellegr/pellegrino.link/_posts/2015-08-22-string-concatenation-with-java-8.md

 }
 ```

-An human readable representation of the bytecode that is generated by _javac_ can be obtained for the Java class above.
-It requires first to generate the class file associated to the source code, then to disassemble this last file using the _javap_ command.
-Since the previous code, along with all others resources introduced in this post are available on Github in a [dedicated Gradle project](https://github.com/lpellegr/experiments/tree/master/java/string-concatenation), both steps can be reproduced as follows once the project has been cloned:
+A human-readable representation of the bytecode that is generated by _javac_ can be obtained for the Java class above.
+It requires first to generate the class file associated with the source code, then disassembling this last file using the _javap_ command.
+Since the previous code, along with all other resources introduced in this post are available on Github in a [dedicated Gradle project](https://github.com/lpellegr/experiments/tree/master/java/string-concatenation), both steps can be reproduced as follows once the project has been cloned:

 ```java
 $ ./gradlew build &>-